 Trinity has begun this work - now employing a parish nurse from its membership, in conjunction with Parish Nursing Ministries UK, and offering regular breakfasts of bacon rolls and coffee to all who pass its door.
 But the success of its mission can only be achieved with major redevelopment of the Trinity Church building, which is unfit for purpose as a contemporary church and community centre.

 The Methodist Grants programme supports Trinity’s major redevelopment

-In 2019, Allchurches Trust gave a grant of £25,000 from its Methodist programme to help Trinity undertake its major redevelopment.
+In 2019, Benefact Trust gave a grant of £25,000 from its Methodist programme to help Trinity undertake its major redevelopment.
 The funds will go towards improving disability access and creating three disabled car spaces (the church has no off-street parking) and a disabled toilet; levelling the raked floor and replacing pews with chairs; refurbishing the kitchen; turning the vestry into a private room for use by the parish nurse; and increasing the environmental performance and impact of the church by double glazing the windows, insulating the floor and roof, and incorporating a new intelligent heating and lighting system.

-Paul Playford, Allchurches Trust Grants Officer, who heads up the Methodist Grants programme, said: “This project is vital to Trinity Methodist Church and the community of South Elmsall.
+Paul Playford, Benefact Trust Grants Officer, who heads up the Methodist Grants programme, said: “This project is vital to Trinity Methodist Church and the community of South Elmsall.
 By turning its traditional Victorian building into a modern, flexible and multi-purpose community hub, the church can facilitate new forms of worship and expand its mission into the community to offer healing of mind, body and spirit, to people of all ages and faiths in need.”